Nursyazwani Jamaludin

 Selected Publications

 Nursyazwani.
 2020.
 “Mobile Refugee: Rohingya Refugees’ Practices of Imaginary Citizenship in Klang Valley, Malaysia.”
-American Behavioral Scientist, 64(10): 1444 – 1457. https://journals.sagepub.com/doi/10.1177/0002764220947770
+American Behavioral Scientist, 64(10): 1444 – 1457.

 Nursyazwani & Prasse-Freeman, Elliott.
 2020.
 “Hidden Rohingya Heterogeneity.”
 New Mandala.
-Retrieved from: https://www.newmandala.org/the-hidden-heterogeneity-of-rohingya-refugees/
+Retrieved from: https://www.newmandala.org/the-hidden-heterogeneity-of- rohingya-refugees/.

 Nursyazwani.
 2020.
 “Moral Refugeeness, Malaysia and Covid-19.”
-Collecting Covid-19.
-Retrieved from: https://anthrocovid.com/6-2/contributions-from-malaysia/.
+Collecting COVID-19, Centre for Digital Anthropology, UCL, 2020.

 Interests